2024 Château Ausone

 Grape varieties, harvest and vinification of Château Ausone 2024

-The 2024 Château Ausone blend is composed of 60% Cabernet Franc and 40% Merlot.
-The grapes come from vines that are on average 50 years old.
-The harvest took place between September 21 and October 3, 2024, entirely by hand.
-Vinification is carried out with the utmost precision in thermo-regulated concrete vats, followed by maturation in 100% new French oak for approximately 20 months.
-This approach contributes to the intense concentration, refined tannins and long-term ageing potential for which Ausone is known.
+The 2024 Château Ausone blend is 60% Cabernet Franc and 40% Merlot.
+The grapes come from vines averaging 50 years old.
+Harvest took place between September 21 and October 3, 2024, entirely by hand.
+Vinification takes place with the utmost precision in thermoregulated concrete vats, followed by aging in 100% new French oak for approximately 20 months.
+This approach contributes to the intense concentration, refined tannins, and long aging potential for which Ausone is known.

 Color, aroma and flavor profile of Château Ausone 2024

-In the glass, the wine shows a deep ruby red with purple reflections.
-The nose is intense and complex, with aromas of blackcurrant, violets, graphite, cedar and subtle floral notes typical of the high proportion of Cabernet Franc.
-In the mouth, the attack is powerful but silky, with a core of dark fruit, minerality and lively acidity.
+In the glass, the wine reveals a deep ruby red with purple reflections.
+The nose is intense and complex, with aromas of blackcurrant, violets, graphite, cedar, and subtle floral notes typical of the high proportion of Cabernet Franc.
+On the palate, the attack is powerful yet silky, with a core of dark fruit, minerality, and lively acidity.
 The tannins are fine and polished.
 The wine has a linear structure and an exceptionally long, layered finish.

 Would you like to order wines from Chateau Ausone online?

-The Château Ausone 2024 is stored in our conditioned Wine Warehouse.
-When you choose to pick up, you often receive a nice discount.
-You will see this discount immediately when you choose 'Pick up' on the checkout page.
-We are located in Dordrecht, almost next to the A16 with plenty of parking.
+The Château Ausone 2024 is stored in our climate-controlled Wine Warehouse.
+If you choose to collect your order, you'll often receive a generous discount.
+You'll see this discount immediately when you select "Collect" at checkout.
+We are located in Dordrecht, just off the A16 motorway, with ample parking.
 Click here for our address.

-If available, you will find the official factsheet of the wine in the attachment.
-The full reviews by international wine journalists such as Parker, Suckling and Vinous can be read on the website via the links next to the image.
+If available, you'll find the official fact sheet for the wine in the attachment.
+Full reviews by international wine journalists like Parker, Suckling, and Vinous can be found on the website via the links next to the image.
 This is a free service for our customers.

 Wine and food pairings with Château Ausone 2024